 “In every beach town,” Cooley adds, “there’s always a hip store for the kids with T-shirts of Janis Joplin, Jimi Hendrix and Kurt Cobain—people who had so much to offer but couldn’t keep it between the ditches.
 But there’s no glory in flaming out.
 The idea I was trying to get across to my son was you don’t make any money off the songs that are written about you, only in the songs you write yourself.”

 The tragedy of musicians who die too young from indulging too much is the subject of the darkest song on Welcome 2 Club XIII: “We Will Never Wake You Up in the Morning.”
 It begins with the almost reluctant strumming of Hood’s guitar over Brad Morgan’s funereal-procession drumming.
-In a world-weary voice over the throb of the drum and Matt Patton’s bass, Hood sings, “You drift into narcotic splendor of your never-ending bender … you down another glass, then drift off from our grasp / We will never wake you up in the morning.”
+In a world-weary voice over the throb of the drum and Mike Patton’s bass, Hood sings, “You drift into narcotic splendor of your never-ending bender … you down another glass, then drift off from our grasp / We will never wake you up in the morning.”